robertdebock/terraform-aws-vault/TELEMETRY.md

 - The `vault.hcl` is changed to include telemetry stanza.
 - The health check on the target group only allows leader to be healthy.
-- The auto-scale-group bases the health of instances on "EC2", which is a much weaker check.
+- The auto-scale-group bases the health of instances on "EC2", which is a check based on a script.

 These limitation are required, because only the leader can be used to request telemetry data on.